rupeshtiwari/rupeshtiwari.github.io/_posts/2021-11-27-what-to-use-when-in-azure.md

   - tutorial
 ---

 > Learn what service from Azure you should use while creating your application in Azure.
-This article has quick short answer for when to use what Azure service?
+This article has quick short answer for when to use what in Azure service?

 ## Working with **Events** to your application in Azure options:

-2. Storage Queues
+1. Storage Queues
-3. Service Bus Queues
+2. Service Bus Queues
-4. Service Bus Topics
+3. Service Bus Topics
-5. Event Grid
+4. Event Grid
-6. Event Hubs
+5. Event Hubs
-7. IoT Hub
+6. IoT Hub
-8. Notification Hubs
+7. Notification Hubs
-9. SignalR Services
+8. SignalR Services
-10. Logic Apps
+9. Logic Apps

 ## Monitoring you applications in Azure Options: